 A clogged defrost drain can often be cleaned by flushing hot water down the drain until the obstruction clears.
 If this doesn't work, use a small brush or thin wire to push the obstruction out of the drain.
 Pour some warm water down the drain to flush it when the obstruction has been cleared, and then wipe the drain dry.
 If the drain had a panel covering it, replace the panel and the holding screw when finished.

 After cleaning the drain, the problem should be resolved.
 However, if the drain continues to back up or the problems return shortly after cleaning, contact GE for assistance at 877-432-2737.

 Energy Saving Mode

-Once the refrigerator drain clog has been resolved, some simple steps can help prevent it from happening again.
+Once you fix the refrigerator drain clog, some simple steps can help prevent it from happening again.
 Look inside the refrigerator door frame for a switch labeled "Energy Saving Mode" or something similar.
-This mode will disable the door heaters, which can allow for frost or condensation to build up, including over the drain.
+This mode disables the door heaters, which can allow for frost or condensation to build up, including over the drain.
 Switch the "Energy Saving" mode to "Off."